Calls, team meetings, and partner conversations, transcribed and filed by participant, automatically.

 I'm Corey Gray.
 I build every bridge myself and remote into your computer on install day, so you never touch a terminal or a config file.
 This is the same kind of system I run my own operation on, so it is not a side experiment.
 It is how we work, and it is what I will set up beside you.

 Yes.
 The bridge lives on your computer and the code is yours.
-If you ever leave the maintenance plan, you keep what we built.
-It is not a SaaS login you lose access to.
+There is no subscription to us that you can lose access to.
+Whatever we build, you keep.
+It is not a SaaS login.

 Use what you have.
 We connect to your existing CRM, calendar, email, and file storage.
 You do not switch tools.
 The bridge sits on top of them.